XDA Portal Search Results

 For those who don’t know, Whatsapp is a powerful texting application that also supports group chats.
 Being a cross-platform app supporting several OSes including Android and iOS, it is quite popular.
 On Android, users not only use the program, but they can also modify and theme it.

 Here on XDA Developers, not only can we find heavily themed app variants, but we also find various new ways to control them.
 This is exactly what the Windows-only Whatsapp Xtract does.
-Released by XDA Forum Member ztedd and Fabio Sangiacomo, this app gives users more control over their older messages and . . .
+Released by XDA Forum Member ztedd and Fabio Sangiacomo, this app gives users more control over their older messages and helps clean out conversations that have gotten too big without erasing them permanently.
+The full feature list, posed in . . .
 READ ON »

 The last time we talked about the increasingly popular messaging app Whatsapp, it was still in its beta stage.
 Since then, it’s had its stable release, several updates, and is now even available in the Android Market.

 XDA Senior Member Yorzua has taken Whatsapp one step further by taking it apart, adding some very nifty redesigns, and putting it back together to create a few modified versions for fans of the application.
 The redesigns are heavily themed and built atop the most recent version of Whatsapp, which is currently 2.7.4462.
-As always, the application is as simple as installing . . .
+As always, the application is as simple as installing any other apk.
+But because the package name remains unchanged, simply uninstall the market version before installing . . .
 READ ON »

 The messaging application WhatsApp Messenger, made popular on the iPhone, is now available as a beta release for Android!